 Spawning sockeye salmon in a stream.LAUNCH GALLERY

 Sockeye, or red salmon, is the most valuable U.S. salmon species.
 They’re prized for their orange-red, rich-tasting meat as well as their roe, which is used to make salmon caviar.
 Almost 100 percent of the sockeye salmon on the market in the United States comes from U.S. fisheries, operating primarily in Alaska.
 In fact, the largest harvest of sockeye salmon in the world is in the Bristol Bay area of southwestern Alaska.
-In Alaska, sockeye salmon populations are generally healthy, and fisheries only target healthy stocks.
+In Alaska, sockeye salmon populations are not overfished.
 Scientists actively monitor these populations and fisheries, and managers adjust regulations for these fisheries every year, and often in-season as well, according to changes in salmon abundance and other conservation considerations.

 Some sockeye salmon is harvested incidentally in fisheries for other salmon species in the Pacific Northwest.
-Sockeye salmon populations here are variable – some are healthy but a few populations have declined to low levels and are currently protected under the Endangered Species Act.
+Sockeye salmon populations here are variable – out of the seven identified stocks a few have declined to low levels and are currently protected under the Endangered Species Act.

 Salmon are extremely sensitive to various natural and manmade stressors, on land as well as in the ocean.
 Changes in ocean and climatic conditions, habitat loss from the construction of dams and urban development, and degraded water quality from agricultural and logging practices are just a few of the factors that have taken a toll on wild salmon populations, especially in the Pacific Northwest.
 With salmon, managing the impacts on habitat is just as important as managing harvests.
 The two are very closely related – the quality and quantity of salmon habitat affect the abundance of salmon, and the abundance of salmon determines how much salmon may be harvested by commercial, recreational, and subsistence fishermen.
 NOAA Fisheries and partners constantly monitor salmon abundance and manage harvest accordingly, and also work to restore and maintain healthy habitat to support these resources and fisheries.